asuvarna31/asuvarna31.github.io/_pages/about.md

   - /about.html
 ---

-This is Ashima, a Research Associate at UCLA advised by [Prof. Nanyun Peng](https://vnpeng.net/) and [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).
+This is Ashima, an incoming Phd student (Fall 2024) at UCLA CS advised by [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).
 I completed my MS from the department of Computer Science as a [Deepmind Scholar](https://deepmind.google/about/education/) at the University of California, Los Angeles.
-I also collaborate with [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) at UCLA NLP.
+I also collaborate with [Prof. Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) and [Prof. Nanyun Peng](https://vnpeng.net/) at UCLA NLP.

-My research is centered around **preference acquisition for LLM alignment**, **evaluation of LLMs**, and **hate speech detection**.
-Additionally, I have also worked on **bias evaluation** and **dicourse understanding**.
+My research is centered around **preference acquisition for LLM alignment**, and **hate speech detection**.

 In the past, I have spent some amazing time interning at Walmart Labs (Summer 2022), University of New Brunswick as a Mitacs Scholar (Summer 2019) and IBM Research India (2018).